 The advances to a Director of the Company are unsecured, bear no interest and are payable on demand.

 The amount advanced to the shareholder is unsecured and bears no interest.
-During FY 2022 USD 4,029,810 were received in payments from Directors and Related Parties.
+During FY 2023 USD 1,702,881 were received in payments from Directors and Related Parties compared to USD 4,029,810 received during FY 2022.